Learning these shooting positions will help ensure you can cleanly and ethically harvest game under a wide variety of circumstances.

-There are four primary positions that most hunters and shooters use that I’ll discuss in this article.
+There are four primary rifle shooting positions most hunters and shooters use that I’ll discuss in this article.
 From least stable to most stable these positions are: standing, kneeling, sitting, and prone.
-All of these positions may be used both with and without additional external support, such as shooting sticks or a sling.
+All of these positions may be used both with and without additional external support, such as shooting sticks or a hasty sling, to help make an even more solid rest.

-The descriptions of each position in this article are those that I’ve found are best suited for hunting and will not necessarily be the best choices for shooting in a competition.
+The descriptions of each position in this article are those that I’ve found are best suited for making an accurate shot while hunting and will not necessarily be the best choices for shooting in an NRA competition.
 Additionally, the exact details of each position listed here are the ones that work best for me, which may not be the best for you.
-Luckily, there are several variations of each position that you may use in accordance with your equipment, flexibility, and the exact situation that you may find yourself in.
+Luckily, there are several variations of each position that you may use in accordance with your equipment (like the type of hunting ear protection you choose to wear), flexibility, and the exact situation that you may find yourself in.
 Finally, keep in mind that I am left handed, so all of the photographs of me demonstrating these positions will need to be reversed for a right handed shooter.

 The standing shooting position is the fastest shooting position to assume.
 The standing position also typically gives the hunter the best field of view, allowing him or her to see over all but the tallest grass and brush.
 Unfortunately, the standing position is also the least stable shooting position.

 However, this is not really a problem when shooting at very close range (<50 yards).
-As a result, the standing position is most commonly used by hunters in thick woods who need to make a rapid shot (or follow up shot) at relatively close range.
+As a result, the standing position is most commonly used by hunters in thick woods who need to make a rapid shot (or follow up shot) at a relatively short distance.
 While the maximum range a hunter should shoot at using this position varies, I personally do not like to take a shot past 50 yards using an unsupported standing position.

 During all of my years of hunting, I’ve only taken a handful of completely unsupported standing shots while hunting.
 However, every single one of them was at an animal that I encountered at very close range (5-20 yards) in very thick cover.
 In these situations, my ability to take a rapid shot was more important than assuming a more stable shooting position.